 We bring in an even wider variety of teachers, directors and artists in all kinds of disciplines to run our programme of sessions throughout the year, but here are just a few of the leading characters…

-Completing his stint as a student at 21, Nic began teaching and directing at the Workshop in 2010.
+Completing his stint as a student at 21 following a successful decade as a child actor, Nic began teaching and directing at the Workshop in 2010 .
 He directed The Heights at the Stephen Joseph Theatre in Scarborough (Workshop’s National Theatre Connections entry) and Twelfth Night at Nottingham Playhouse as part of the Shakespeare Youth Festival.
 Other personal highlights include Grim, an adaptation of Brothers Grimm stories in collaboration with NTU puppetry students, and a large-scale, female-led version of King Lear in a disused warehouse.

 Nic’s recent Workshop productions include Primadonna, The Heresy Of Love, and world-premieres of devised plays Headwreck and Instinct.
-Sheep Soup’s acclaimed musicals Mrs Green and The Leftovers have enjoyed sell-out successes in venues including Nottingham Playhouse, Salford Lowry, Leicester Curve and Edinburgh Festival Fringe.
+Nic founded theatre company Sheep Soup in 2013, and their acclaimed musicals Mrs Green and The Leftovers have enjoyed sell-out runs in venues including Nottingham Playhouse, Salford Lowry, Leicester Curve and Edinburgh Festival Fringe.

 Nic took on the role of Nottingham Workshop director in 2015.